SS Kościuszko: First World War and Russian Civil War

 She spent the remainder of the war as a troopship.
 She was evacuated from Russia during the Russian Civil War.
-Cunard Line bought her in 1917 and used her to carry troops between the USA and Europe and between the UK and Malta.
+Cunard Line bought her in 1917 and used her to carry troops between the US and Europe and between the UK and Malta.
 In 1920 she returned to Arkhangelsk, this time with the Allied expeditionary forces intervening in the Russian Civil War.

 Between the wars

 The Russian American Line was a subsidiary of the Danish East Asiatic Company.
 In January 1921 the ship was transferred to another East Asiatic Company subsidiary, Baltic American Line, who renamed her Lituania.
 She worked various trans-oceanic routes, including a circular route Halifax – New York – Copenhagen – Danzig – Liepāja.

 In 1930 the East Asiatic Company sold Baltic American Line to Polish owners who renamed the company Polskie Transatlantyckie Towarzystwo Okrętowe ("Polish Transatlantic Shipping Company Limited" or PTTO) and renamed the ship Kościuszko.
 On 8 June she reached Gdynia, which became her port of registry on 20 June.
 She was operated by Gdynia America Line, at first with a mixed Polish and Danish crew, but from 1931 her crew was entirely Polish.
 She served on the Gdynia – Copenhagen – Halifax route, and also made short tourist cruises.

 In 1935 Kościuszkos tonnages were re-assessed as and and her old code letters were replaced with the radio call sign SPEA.
 By 1938 she was equipped with wireless direction finding navigation equipment.

 The delivery of the modern motor ships in 1935 and in 1936 displaced Kościuszko from transatlantic service.
 She started to work the Constanţa – Haifa route in 1935 and a route to South America in October 1936.
 The delivery of the smaller motor ships and in 1939 made Kościuszko surplus to requirements so early in 1939 Gdynia America Line withdrew her from service.